filip-herceg/filip-herceg-cv/docs/roadmap/current/phase-2-roadmap.md

 - Export success metric increments only after flush stream completes
 - Daily aggregation script for export volumes & failure reasons
 - Alert: pdf_fail_total > 5 in 10m OR pdf_duration_ms p95 > 8000

+## Next Step Plan (to start now)
+Focus: Slice 4 – Presets & Heuristics

+Deliverables (small, incremental):
+- Add preset generator utilities that produce typed ExportConfigInput for: Comprehensive, Concise, Leadership, Technical.
+- Seed presets in dev/test and expose “Create from preset” actions in Admin Exports page (behind a small button group).
+- Emit telemetry events when a preset is applied (export_config_applied) and when filters prune sections (export_section_filtered).
+- Unit tests for each preset ensuring expected filters/limits and stable ordering.

+Exit criteria for this step:
+- All four presets selectable in UI and persisted.
+- Tests green with coverage ≥ existing thresholds; events visible in logs during tests.

 ## Definition of Done (Phase 2)
 All slices 1–6 complete; 7 & 8 at least partially landed (footer link + a11y baseline).
 Metrics hitting targets for two consecutive weeks.
 No P1 reliability issues open.
 Documentation updated (operations runbook + product spec for export config format).